jianxiaoguo/website/content/en/docs/installing-workflow/configuring-object-storage.md

 If applicable, generate credentials that have create and write access to the storage buckets created in Step 1.

-If you are using AWS S3 and your Kubernetes nodes are configured with appropriate [IAM][aws-iam] API keys via InstanceRoles, you do not need to create API credentials.
-Do, however, validate that the InstanceRole has appropriate permissions to the configured buckets!
+If you are using AWS S3 and your Kubernetes nodes are configured with appropriate [IAM][aws-iam] API keys via Instance Roles, you do not need to create API credentials.
+However, validate that the Instance Role has appropriate permissions to the configured buckets!

 ### Step 3: Configure Workflow Chart

 Operators should configure object storage by editing the Helm values file before running `helm install`.
 To do so:

 * Fetch the Helm values by running `helm inspect values oci://registry.drycc.cc/charts/workflow > values.yaml`
-* Update the `builder/storage` and `registry/storage` parameter to reference the platform you are using.
+* Update the `builder/storage` and `registry/storage` parameters to reference the platform you are using.
 * Find the corresponding section for your storage type and provide appropriate values including region, bucket names, and access credentials.
 * Save your changes.